 Table of Contents

-- 1 Where can you see credit inquiries?
+- 1 Where can you see who pulled your credit report?

 Most of these should be familiar to you, but there might be some that stand out as red flags.
 Before you start disputing, read on to learn who exactly has the right to authorize your credit report.
 Here are some examples of cases in which inquiries are permitted by law.